 This left handed guitars body is made from poplar, a wood known for being light in weight while still providing a great tone.
 The low weight of the Donner will be perfect for new left handed players who aren’t used to standing (or even sitting) with an electric guitar.

-Other main features include a comfortable c-shape maple neck with a 22 fret purpleheart fingerboard, 5-way pickup selector for a variety of tones, plus 1 volume and 2 tone controls to further enhance the guitar’s range of sounds.
+Other main features include a comfortable c-shape maple neck with a 22-fret purpleheart fingerboard, a 5-way pickup selector for a variety of tones, plus 1 volume and 2 tone controls to further enhance the guitar’s range of sounds.

 Donner App